 Describe how the Eligible Entity will ensure any prospective subgrantee deploying network facilities meets the minimum qualifications for operational capability as outlined on pages 74 - 75 of the BEAD NOFO.
-If the Eligible Entity opts to provide application materials related to the BEAD subgrantee selection process, the Eligible Entity response may reference those to outline alignment with requirements for this section.
-The response must:
+If the Eligible Entity opts to provide application materials related to the BEAD subgrantee a.
+Detail how the Eligible Entity will require prospective subgrantees to certify that they possess the operational capability to qualify to complete and operate the Project.

-- a.
-Detail how the Eligible Entity will require prospective subgrantees to certify that they possess the operational capability to qualify to complete and operate the Project. - b.
-Detail how the Eligible Entity will require prospective subgrantees to submit a certification that they have provided a voice, broadband, and/or electric transmission or distribution service for at least the two (2) consecutive years prior to the date of their application submission or that they are a wholly owned subsidiary of such an entity and attest to and specify the number of years the prospective subgrantee or its parent company has been operating. - c.
-Detail how the Eligible Entity will require prospective subgrantees that have provided a voice and/or broadband service, to certify that it has timely filed Commission Form 477s and the Broadband DATA Act submission, if applicable, as required during this time period, and otherwise has complied with the Commission's rules and regulations. - d.
-Detail how the Eligible Entity will require prospective subgrantees that have operated only an electric transmission or distribution service, to submit qualified operating or financial reports, that it has filed with the relevant financial institution for the relevant time period along with a certification that the submission is a true and accurate copy of the reports that were provided to the relevant financial institution. - e.
+b.
+Detail how the Eligible Entity will require prospective subgrantees to submit a certification that they have provided a voice, broadband, and/or electric transmission or distribution service for at least the two (2) consecutive years prior to the date of their application submission or that they are a wholly owned subsidiary of such an entity and attest to and specify the number of years the prospective subgrantee or its parent company has been operating.

+c.
+Detail how the Eligible Entity will require prospective subgrantees that have provided a voice and/or broadband service, to certify that it has timely filed Commission Form 477s and the Broadband DATA Act submission, if applicable, as required during this time period, and otherwise has complied with the Commission's rules and regulations.

+d.
+Detail how the Eligible Entity will require prospective subgrantees that have operated only an electric transmission or distribution service, to submit qualified operating or financial reports, that it has filed with the relevant financial institution for the relevant time period along with a certification that the submission is a true and accurate copy of the reports that were provided to the relevant financial institution.

+e.
 In reference to new entrants to the broadband market, detail how the Eligible Entity will require prospective subgrantees to provide evidence sufficient to demonstrate that the newly formed entity has obtained, through internal or external resources, sufficient operational capabilities.

 Each prospective subgrantee seeking funding to deploy or upgrade a broadband network will be required to certify via attestation that they possess the operational capability to complete and operate the proposed project.
-The SCBBO will also include a field in the grant application where applicants must indicate the number of years the prospective subgrantee or its parent company has been providing a voice, broadband, and/or electric transmission or distribution service.
+Prospective subgrantees must attest they have performed a minimum of 2 consecutive years of service prior to the date of their application submission or that they are a wholly owned subsidiary of such an entity and attest to or shall specify the number of years the prospective subgrantee or its parent company has been operating.
+The SCBBO will also include a field in the grant application where applicants must indicate the number of years the prospective subgrantee or its parent company has been providing a voice, broadband, and/or electric transmission or distribution service which will be reviewed by qualified personnel procured by the SCBBO.
 Prospective subgrantees that have provided a voice and/or broadband service will also be required to certify that it has timely filed their FCC BDC submission, if applicable, as required during this time period, and otherwise has complied with the Commission's rules and regulations.
 Any infractions noted from the Commission regarding a prospective subgrantee must be explained to the SCBBO in narrative form through their grant application.
 An explanation will be required for any pending or completed enforcement action, civil litigation, or other matter in which it failed to comply or was alleged to have failed to comply with Commission rules or regulations.